Penetration Testing

 Click on the strings and then choose “image” and “mapped”.

 Further, then it should find all the strings in the memory of this process.
-Now as you can see this is a very long list for us to search through so, what we will do is quickly apply a filter with something very common in the database connection strings.
+Now as you can see this is a very long list for us to search through.
+So, what we will do is quickly apply a filter with something very common in the database connection strings.
 So we will apply the filter with the keyword of “Data source” typically database connection strings contain this word data source.

 After applying the filter, you can see a bunch of entries.
 As you can see there are multiple database connection strings with the decrypted password inside